DO YOU NEED A PROFESSIONAL TRUSTEE?

 Do you run a trust?

-We offer professional Investment Management for trustees.
+While we do not offer a professional trustee service, we do offer professional Investment Management for trustees.
 This allows you to take advice on investments, while fulfilling your duties as trustees.
 This can be a useful compromise between appointing a professional trustee and running the trust on a voluntary basis.
 See our trustee investment case study for more details.